eligundry/marshmallow-jsonschema/README.md

 #### Why would I want my schema translated to JSON?

 What are the use cases for this?
-Let's say you have a marshmallow schema in python, but you want to render your schema as a form in another system (for example: a web browser or mobile device).
+Let's say you have a marshmallow schema in python, but you want to render your schema as a form in another system (for
+example: a web browser or mobile device).

+Or maybe you want to incorporate your existing Marshmallow schemas into a [RAML](http://raml.org/) document for living documentation.
+Never again will your API documention fall out of date because you forgot to update it.
+It'll just work!

 #### Installation